Skip to content

 Savings potential

-Factory workers in Poland earning PLN 4,300/month can expect to pay PLN 1,200–1,800 in rent (shared accommodation), PLN 400–600 in food, and PLN 200–300 in transport — leaving PLN 1,700–2,500 (NPR 57,000–85,000) monthly savings.
-This significantly outperforms comparable Gulf roles when converted to NPR.
+Factory workers earning PLN 4,300/month pay PLN 1,200–1,800 in rent (shared), PLN 400–600 in food, and PLN 200–300 in transport — leaving PLN 1,700–2,500 (NPR 57,000–85,000) monthly savings.
+This consistently outperforms comparable Gulf roles when converted to NPR.

 Visa & DOFE process